ON THIS PAGE

 Junos OS Support for Routing Protocol Security Features and IPsec

-Attackers can send forged protocol packets to a router with the intent of changing or corrupting the contents of its routing table or other databases, which can degrade the functionality of the router.
-To prevent such attacks, you must ensure that routers form routing protocol peering or neighboring relationships with trusted peers.
+Attackers can send forged protocol packets to a device with the intent of changing or corrupting the contents of its routing table or other databases, which can degrade the functionality of the device.
+To prevent such attacks, you must ensure that devices form routing protocol peering or neighboring relationships with trusted peers.
 One way to do this is by authenticating routing protocol messages.
-The Junos OS BGP, IS-IS, OSPF, RIP, and RSVP protocols support HMAC-MD5 authentication, which uses a secret key combined with the data being protected to compute a hash.
+The Junos OS BGP, IS-IS, OSPF, RIP, and RSVP protocols all support HMAC-MD5 authentication, which uses a secret key combined with the data being protected to compute a hash.
 When the protocols send messages, the computed hash is transmitted with the data.
 The receiver uses the matching key to validate the message hash.

 Junos OS supports the IPsec security suite for the IPv4 and IPv6 network layers.
 The suite provides such functionality as authentication of origin, data integrity, confidentiality, replay protection, and nonrepudiation of source.
 Junos OS also supports IKE, which defines mechanisms for key generation and exchange, and manages SAs.